meker12/commerce-channels.en/help/channel-manager/complete-store-setup.md

 ---
-title: Complete sales channel setup
+title: Complete channel setup
-description: Navigate to a connected sales channel to manage view and manage product listings, inventory and price updates, and track orders
+description: "After creating the sales channel to connect a Commerce Store view to Walmart Marketplace, open the channel and complete the channel configuration.
+Then, start the process to add products, and manage listings, inventory, pricing, and orders from Channel Manager."
 exl-id: 12127e3b-55c1-4db6-98b2-6dc8bdaae139
 ---
 # Complete sales channel setup